Modern Slavery and Human Trafficking Statement

 Organisation

-The Group provides a wide range of services across its subsidiaries and connected companies, providing integrated wealth management and professional services, from financial planning, investment management, online investment services and fund solutions to accountancy, tax, assurance and advisory services.
-The company operates under the Evelyn Partners brand and the Bestinvest sub-brand, a dedicated online investment management platform.
-The Group operates from offices in the UK, Ireland and the Channel Islands.
+The Group provides a wide range of services across its subsidiaries and connected companies, providing integrated wealth management services, from financial planning, investment management, online investment services and advisory services.
+The Group operates under the Evelyn Partners brand and the Bestinvest sub-brand, a dedicated online investment management platform, from offices in the UK, Ireland and the Channel Islands.

 Supply Chain

 Our supply chain is predominately based in locations where our offices are, being the UK, Ireland and Jersey.
-We do have services provided by suppliers globally, including but not limited to, India, US and Switzerland.
-The nature of our operations means we have assessed that our group is at low risk of slavery or human trafficking in our business or supply chain.
-Our supplier and outsourcing arrangements include IT service providers, facilities management or other providers who are themselves regulated entities, for example legal or audit services.
-However, we have taken steps to protect against modern slavery risks by requesting from suppliers, during a tender process, for evidence of their modern slavery policy.
-We also ask new suppliers to abide by our Code of Conduct.
+We also have global service providers, including but not limited to, India, US and Switzerland.
+Due to the nature of our operations, we have assessed that the Group is at low risk of slavery or human trafficking in our business and supply chain.
+Our supplier and outsourcing arrangements include information technology service providers, facilities management or other providers who are themselves regulated entities, for example legal or audit services.
+However, we have taken steps to protect against modern slavery risks by requesting evidence from suppliers of their modern slavery policy, during the tender process.
+We also ask new suppliers to abide by our Supplier Code of Conduct.

 Our procurement policy has modern slavery assessments integrated into our procedures.
-During the tender process we require confirmation that the supplier complies with the Modern Slavery Act and request evidential proof of their policy or statement.
-We are introducing in Q4 2023 an Environmental, Social and Governance (ESG) questionnaire, that will require Tier 1 and Tier 2 suppliers to confirm they have a Modern Slavery policy and whistleblowing procedures, in addition to other ESG indicators, and can provide evidence to support these.
-It is our intention to request our existing Tier 3 suppliers to confirm they have a Modern Slavery policy.
+During the tender process we require confirmation that the supplier complies with the Act and request evidential proof of their policy or statement.
+We also request completion of an Environmental, Social and Governance (ESG) questionnaire, covering several ESG themes, including Modern Slavery, of selected suppliers including all our significant suppliers, including Tier 1, Tier 2 and selected Tier 3 suppliers, to confirm they have a Modern Slavery policy and whistleblowing procedures and request evidence of both.
 Our due diligence process additionally requires verification that they have policies for their workers and contractors regarding fair treatment and pay of workers and contractors, adequate whistleblowing procedures and that those employed in the provision of services have the necessary documentation to legally work in the UK.

-Annual due diligence takes place for our material outsourcing arrangements, and this requires confirmations that they have taken steps to ensure that their supply chain is free from any modern slavery.
-Our risk matrix integrates modern slavery considerations into the regulations and laws key risk indicator category.
+Annual due diligence takes place for our material outsourcing arrangements, and this requires confirmations that suppliers have taken steps to ensure that their supply chain is free from any modern slavery.

 ESG considerations – Responsible Investment